 Kris told KUWTK producer Ryan Seacrest in September that the family was looking to “take a minute and breathe and everybody slow down a bit.”
 She also said that it felt like the right time to end the show.
 “Not slow down professionally, but just you know figure out what our next steps are,” she added.

 Around the same time, a source close to the family told Entertainment Tonight that it simply became too much for everyone to balance their filming schedule with their growing families and other work commitments.
 “There was no big reason why the family decided to end KUWTK,” the source told the outlet.
 “The kids who started the show now have their own kids and it’s getting very hard to film all together or get enough footage separately.”

-However, that doesn't mean they are completely opposed to bringing KUWTK back at some point in the future.
-"It’s really simple.
-We just need a minute to regroup," Kim told Grazia in early October, explaining that the family hadn’t taken a break “for 14 years” due to their busy schedules.
+Kim told Grazia in October of last year: “It’s really simple.
+We just need a minute to regroup.”
+She explained that the family hadn’t taken a break “for 14 years” due to their busy schedules.
 “We’ve gone in filming a season, then a spin-off, and I think there’s no other way to say it other than, we just live such big lives ...
 There’s so much going on that, even just for a minute, we need a break.”

 Will They Explore Some Other Passions?